automl/Auto-PyTorch/README_APT.md

 **Our implementation of regularization cocktails is based on a fork of AutoPyTorch and this fork is part of the submission to ensure full reproducibility.**

+**The code for the experiments with the baselines (auto-sklearn, TabNet and XGBoost) can be found under the baselines folder.**

 Install pytorch:
 https://pytorch.org/